Olight H1R Nova Flashlight Review

 What I don’t like

-• Can’t use headband and clip at the same time
+• Can’t use the headband and the clip at the same time

 • Still don’t like the dimple in that clip